-Each fall, the Penn State Schuylkill Alumni Society recognizes a select group of alumni, and sometimes friends, for their contributions to the campus, professional achievements, and impact on the greater Penn State community.
-This year, the Penn State Schuylkill Alumni Society has named four honorees in three primary categories: Outstanding Alumni, Outstanding Young Alumni, and the Pride and Spirit Award.
+Each year, Penn State Schuylkill recognizes a select group of alumni, and sometimes friends, for their contributions to the campus, professional achievements, and impact on the greater Penn State community and society at large.
+This year, Penn State Schuylkill has named four honorees in categories of Outstanding Alumni, Outstanding Young Alumni, and the Pride and Spirit Award.

-The nomination period for the 2021 Alumni Awards begins in early spring.
-If you know a Penn Stater or friend of the campus whose commitment to the University and/or community deserves recognition, please consider filling out a submission form (at left) today.
-If you are a mobile user, please scroll down to access the nomination forms.
+Nominations for next year's Alumni Awards will begin on June 1, 2023.
+If you know a Penn Stater or friend of the campus whose commitment to the University and/or community deserves recognition, please consider filling out a submission form.

 The Outstanding Alumni Award acknowledges the achievements of Penn State Schuylkill alumni for their continued contributions to Penn State as well as their impact within their communities.
-This year, the society chose two nominees to receive the Outstanding Alumni award: Jeanine Gleba, ’87, and Shawn T. Fitzpatrick, ’96.
+This year, two nominees received the Outstanding Alumni Award: Joseph S. Gera, ’81 and '83, and John J. Mika, ’85.

 Outstanding Young Alumni